On the freedom in representing quantum operations: Pauli-Liouville representation

 For every $2^n$ by $2^n$ Hermitian matrix $\rho$, we define its Pauli-Liouville representation as follows:

 and define an element $\sigma$ in the dual space (e.g., representing a measurement operator) as

-where $\dket{i}$ and $\dbra{i}$ are standard computational (column and row) basis vectors with $1$ in the $i$-th entry and $0$ elsewhere.
+where $\dket{i}$ and $\dbra{i}$ are standard computational (column and row) basis vectors with $1$ in the $i$-th entry and $0$ elsewhere, and $^*$ denotes complex conjugation for a scalar.
 We see that the Hilbert-Schmidt inner product is now transformed into an Euclidean inner product: